Tush-09/Customer-Performance-Report/README.md

 •	New Products in 2021: Evaluates the performance of newly launched products to inform future product development and marketing strategies.

 ⚡ Technical Skills
-•	ETL Methodology:
+•	ETL Methodology

-•	Data Modeling:
+•	Data Modeling

-•	Pivot Table and Power Pivot:
+•	Pivot Table and Power Pivot

-•	DAX (Data Analysis Expressions):
+•	DAX (Data Analysis Expressions)

-•	Conditional Formatting:
+•	Conditional Formatting

 💡 Insights
 •	🖋️ Top Customer: Amazon with net sales of 82.1 million USD in 2021, followed by AtliQ Exclusive and AtliQ e-store.

 •	🖋️ Top Country: India with net sales amounting to 161.3 million USD in 2021.

 •	🖋️ Highest Growth Product: AQ Mx NB with the highest percentage increase in net sales from 2020 to 2021.

 •	🖋️ Sales Spikes: Significant sales spikes from October to December.

 •	🖋️ New Products: 16 new products introduced in 2021, with AQ Qwerty leading sales at 22 million USD.

 •	🖋️ Top Division: P&A division recorded the highest net sales, totaling 338.4 million USD in 2021.